ray-project/enhancements/reps/2023-07-28-serve-grpc-proxy.md

 ### General Motivation
 gRPC is generally a more performant way to talk to services.
 It utilizes the protobuf to serialize requests resulting in smaller payloads and faster communication.
-There are also customers who’s asking for this feature (e.g. SecondDinner) to be able to serve faster.
+There are also users who’s asking for this feature (e.g. SecondDinner) to be able to serve faster.

 There is an existing [Experimental gRPC Ingress](https://docs.ray.io/en/latest/serve/advanced-guides/direct-ingress.html)